Buy a used vehicle

 A vehicle history report can tell you a lot about a car you're thinking of buying, such as whether it has been damaged or stolen.

 You should be aware that some people may try to sell water-damaged vehicles at bargain prices.
 Some water-damaged vehicles cannot be licensed for road use.

 inspection checklist.
 If you're serious about the vehicle, we strongly recommend having it inspected by a professional mechanic.

 When you buy from a licensed dealer and salesperson, you obtain certain protections.
 Learn more about car dealers' responsibilities and get tips on how to recognize an unlicensed dealer posing as a private seller: Vehicle Sales Authority of British Columbia.

-See Transfer/Tax Form.
+See the Transfer/Tax Form.
 This is a sample only.
-Pick up a valid form from any Autoplan broker.
+You can pick up this form from any

-If you are buying or importing a vehicle or giving or receiving a gift vehicle there may be provincial sales tax applicable and exemptions may apply.
+If you are buying or importing a vehicle or giving or receiving a vehicle there may be provincial sales tax applicable and exemptions may apply.

 Find out more in English, Chinese or Punjabi.

 If you have more questions, talk to your

 B.C.
 Government bulletin on vehicle tax.